RecursiveMagus/AstroIA_MasterThesis/README.md

 Code has been developed using Matlab 2022b and 2023a.
 You will need the following toolboxes:

-* Deep Learning Toolbox
+* :brain: Deep Learning Toolbox
-* Reinforcement Learning Toolbox
+* :robot: Reinforcement Learning Toolbox
-* Parallel Computing Toolbox
+* :desktop_computer: Parallel Computing Toolbox

 <p align="right">(<a href="#readme-top">back to top</a>)</p>